 So, it is no light matter to lie — it carries temporal and eternal damning consequences.

 This should remind the House of Congress of its sacred duty to process truth in its ongoing inquiry of the proliferation of drugs at the New Bilibid Prison (NBP) that began on September 21, 2016.
-The entire nation has been begun to witness the initial proceeding of the House Committee on Justice to find out whether it would keep its word to ferret out the truth about the alleged multi-billion peso narcotic industry” in the NBP, supposedly in aid of legislation; but they seem to have succeeded only in aiding Aguirre in subjecting Senator Leila de Lima through a trial by publicity, putting her reputation, career and life at great risk, even before a solid “airtight” case could be filed in court.
+The purpose of the investigation of the House Committee on Justice was to ferret out the truth about the alleged “multi-billion peso narcotic industry” in the NBP, supposedly in aid of legislation; but they seem to have succeeded only in aiding Aguirre in subjecting Senator Leila de Lima through a trial by publicity, putting her reputation, career and life at great risk, even before a solid “airtight” case could be filed in court.

-But the quality of the proceedings, the character and intent of the witnesses, and adequacy of their testimonies are questionable and fall short of establishing de Lima’s culpability as the alleged mastermind of the NBP drug matrix.
-Secretary Vitaliano Aguirre II of the Department of Justice (DOJ) lined up nine witnesses, seven convicts serving sentence in the national penitentiary, two of them National Bureau of Intelligence agents.
-All pinned down the senator as having received payola by the millions for protecting the drug trade in the Bilibid; but none yet has proved the senator had received money from them.
+Secretary Vitaliano Aguirre II of the Department of Justice (DOJ) lined up nine witnesses, seven convicts serving life sentences in the NBP, and two of NBI agents.
+All pinned down the senator for allegedly receiving payola by the millions and being the mastermind in the drug trade in the Bilibid; but none has proved the senator had received money from them.

-Consequently, the apprehension of many that the congressional hearing is a retaliatory move by the president against the senator’s initiation of the hearings in the Senate on the spate of extra-judicial killings in the country.
+Many have feared the congressional hearing is a retaliatory move by the president against the senator’s initiation of the hearings in the Senate on the spate of extra-judicial killings in the country.
 There seems to be no doubt this agenda is being played out.
-It is one thing to build a strong case against a legitimate suspect; and another of building a case upon half-truths, hearsay and undocumented allegations with possible dubious intent.

 Almost five months ago, President Duterte won by a sizable plurality, but he was not a majority president.
 He racked 16.6 million votes (38.6%) in the May 2016 elections gaining 6.6 million more votes than his closest rival and became the 16th president of the Philippine Republic, but there were still about two-thirds of the voting population who did not vote for him.
 Obviously, with these statistics alone, unity was Mr. Duterte’s topmost challenge when he assumed office.